Fort Benning: Cold War

 Fort Benning also had an urban village, McKenna Military Operations in Urban Terrain, built by Army engineers for urban training of soldiers.
 It was used for live, virtual and constructive experimentation on soldier systems, weapons, and equipment.
 The site was approximately 200 meters square, and included 15 buildings resembling a European village.
 There was a church, small houses, domestic residences and office-style buildings.

 In 1984, following the signing of the Panama Canal Treaty, the School of the Americas relocated from Fort Gulick (Panama) to Fort Benning.
 After criticism concerning human rights violations committed by a number of graduates in Latin America, the school was renamed Western Hemisphere Institute for Security Cooperation.

-As a result of national protests following the 25 May 2020, murder of George Floyd, an African American man, by Minneapolis police, Congress began to evaluate Democratic proposals to strip the names of Confederate leaders from military bases, including Fort Benning.
+2024 missing weapons incident

+31 M17 pistols, ENVGs and a thermal optic were reported stolen from Fort Moore's central armory.
+The Army's Criminal Investigation Division (CID) has offered a $15,000 reward for information leading to the recovery of the stolen items.